Connect with us

 Between 40 to 50 protesters gathered on the steps of the Mississippi State Capitol building Friday night to rally for the preservation of abortion rights in America.

 If the Supreme Court overturns Roe v.
-Wade, Mississippi's 2007 “trigger law” banning abortion in the state would go into effect.
-The only exceptions would be cases where necessary for the preservation of the mother's or where the pregnancy was caused by rape” and a criminal charge has been filed with law enforcement.
+Wade, Mississippi’s 2007 “trigger law” banning abortion in the state would go into effect.
+The only exceptions would be cases where necessary for the preservation of the mother’s life or where the pregnancy was caused by rape” and a criminal charge has been filed with law enforcement.

-Every speaker at the protest emphasized that regardless of what the Supreme Court decides, there will still be a need for activists to push for legalization and work to make reproductive care accessible.
+Every speaker at the protest emphasized that regardless of what the Supreme Court decides, there will still be a need for activists to push for legalization and work to make reproductive health care accessible.

-The that attended and organized the protest were 601 For Period Equity, Mississippi In Action, Immigrant Alliance For Justice and Equity, Democratic Socialists of America and Party for Socialism and Liberation.
+The organizations that attended and organized the protest were 601 For Period Equity, Mississippi In Action, Immigrant Alliance For Justice and Equity, Democratic Socialists of America and Party for Socialism and Liberation.

 The protests first speaker, Meghan, shared the story of her being forced to carry a pregnancy to term after she was raped.
-The assault occurred while she was to jog two miles back to her home after her car broke down.
+The assault occurred while she was trying to jog two miles back to her home after her car broke down.

 Even though Meghan took a Plan B pill after her assault, she became pregnant.